albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 File Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Little Navmap* always uses file names based on the pattern set in options on page :ref:`flight-plan`
+*Little Navmap* always uses file names based on the pattern set in the column

+set in options on page :ref:`flight-plan`
 for the file formats LNMPLN, PLN (only FSX, P3D and MSFS), FGFP (FlightGear), HTML and GPX.

 Other formats have restrictions which require short names.
 The pattern does not apply for these.